OPQAM/edoC/Assembly/UnderTheHood/SystemsProg/WebProject/readme.md

 I will be creating this website on the cloud.
 A proper, albeit simple website, that will focus on systems programming.
 This is a subject that I am myself learning, so it might be a good excuse to organize my materials and thoughts on the matter.

 --snip--

+Tue 27 Feb 11:04:22 WET 2024

+Need to finish writing the gcc and gdb .md files, create and edit the small snippet gifs and then start working on the HTML and CSS.

+When that is (mostly) set up, I can create the infraestructure on the cloud to house my webpage.

+Need to add a (free) certificate.

+Need to buy a (cheap) domain.

+Need to take care of basic security needs.

+This is being done on a tight schedule.

+--snip--